rwhitmire/react-routify/README.md

 # react-routify

-The purpose of this library is to provide routing to React projects without scattering domain specific language throughout your codebase.
+The purpose of this library is to provide routing to React applications without scattering domain specific language throughout your codebase.

 ### Quick Start